In 2013, my culinary resolution was to bake more bread.

 There is no kneading involved and you do not need a bread machine or a stand mixer.

-I widely credit my knowledge to the lovely Celia from Fig Jam and Lime Cordial who initially inspired my sourdough journey.
+I widely credit my knowledge to the lovely Celia from Fig Jam and Lime Cordial who initially inspired my sourdough bread baking journey.

 And now, without further ado, I present the longest post ever (grab a cup of coffee!).